-During 2020, the pace of the Authority's redevelopment efforts throughout its statutorily-defined service district decreased as a result of the COVID-19 pandemic.
+During 2021, the pace of the Authority's redevelopment efforts throughout its statutorily-defined service district increased in comparison to the pace of 2020, which decreased as a result of the COVID-19 pandemic.
 Management anticipates that the continuing recovery in the revitalized local economy will create new opportunities in the years ahead.
 In recognition of the continuing need to pursue such opportunities, in 2016, the County and State legislatures approved amending the Authority's enabling statute to increase its authority to issue bonds to \$100 million and extension of the sales tax through August 1, 2038.